lucassimao/decorebator-app/README.md

     - React
     - jest/cypress

-## The branch 'auth' is the current active one, please check it out for more info
+## The branch 'wordlists-frontend' is the current active one, please check it out for more info